wrex/lessons/content/post/2020-01-04-four-groups-of-three.md

 Unfortunately, there are **five** different multi-octave shapes, each starting on a different note on the lowest string.
 Memorizing all five multi-octave shapes takes a bit more effort.
 Expect to spend about a week or two of daily practice just to remember the basic shapes, but real mastery will take many, many months.

-We don't want to think too much about names, but it's worth  pointing out that the most common naming (numnbering) strategy is based on the lowest note in the shape.
+We don't want to think too much about names, but it's worth  pointing out that the most common naming (numbering) strategy is based on the lowest note in the shape.

 For example, the  diagram above is labeled "pattern 1" since the lowest note in the shape is the root or first note in the scale.
 The next shape higher on the neck would be called "pattern 2" since it starts with the note C, the 2nd note in the scale.